pulumi/crd2pulumi/README.md

   -p, --python              generate Python
       --pythonName string   name of Python package (default "crds") --pythonPath string   optional Python output dir

+Use "crd2pulumi [command] --help" for more information about a command.
 ```
 Setting only a language-specific flag will output the generated code in the default directory; so `-d` will output to
 `crds/dotnet`, `-g` will output to `crds/go`, `-n` will output to `crds/nodejs`, and `-p` will output to `crds/python`.